JackSzwergold/Writing/memories/Being Dragged to See the Pharaoh.md

 But who was I kidding?
 I had no idea how the trains worked over here wherever I was.
 So I sat in the car, stared blankly out the window and waited for their fight to subside.
 Soon enough it was getting dark and dusky outside, my brother’s wife got into the car and we drove off.

 As we drove off, both my brother and his wife asked me some generic questions about King Tut and whether I liked the exhibit of not.
 I nodded and said, “Yeah…” and generally went along with it despite the fact I genuinely remembered nothing.

 We got back to my home on Ocean Parkway and I ran out of the car and headed upstairs.
 I could hear the sound of the subway, ocean and seagulls overhead as I approached the building and it all felt like home.
 Soon enough, the numbing non-pain pain of dissociation and confusion lifted.

-My brother and his wife—who were still in the car—shouted at me to wait, but I didn’t care.
+My brother and his wife — who were still in the car — shouted at me to wait, but I didn’t care.
 I was already at the front door and I just buzzed the buzzer, waited for my dad to answer it, ran upstairs and headed into my room.

 “Where’s Ben?” my dad asked as I took off my jacket.
 “I don’t know…” I said as I headed to my room.

 I turned on the TV, closed the door and settled in.
 I finally felt comfortable.

-My brother and his wife came upstairs and—for a brief, stressful moment—there was a little fight.
+My brother and his wife came upstairs and — for a brief, stressful moment — there was a little fight.
 I could feel my brain clench a bit but then my father knocked at the door and said “Ben and Karen want to say goodbye…” They both peeked their heads into my room and said goodbye.
 So I said goodbye to them.

 The door was closed and they left.
-While I wasn’t exactly ready for bed yet, I laid down on the floor and started to fall into a short—but comfortable—nap knowing they were both gone and it would be at least a week before I ran the risk of running into them again.
+While I wasn’t exactly ready for bed yet, I laid down on the floor and started to fall into a short — but comfortable — nap knowing they were both gone and it would be at least a week before I ran the risk of running into them again.

-***

-**Epilogue**: Later in 1979 during Hanukkah, my brother’s wife’s parents—technically my in-laws though they never allowed me to call them that since I was some weird “born late in life kid”—gave me an odd holiday gift: A program from the British museum when they went to see the Rosetta stone.
+**Epilogue**: Later in 1979 during Hanukkah, my brother’s wife’s parents — technically my in-laws though they never allowed me to call them that since I was some weird “born late in life kid” — gave me an odd holiday gift: A program from the British museum when they went to see the Rosetta stone.
 Somehow the fact I was dragged to a King Tut exhibit earlier that year meant that somehow I loved that exhibit and thus I would love to have this odd family artifact.

 The program was old, musty and nicely printed but I never liked it and never felt comfortable with it.
 I had no idea what to do with it.
 I did not like being dragged to see King Tut and now I did not like having this odd family heirloom passed onto me.
 Unlike other gifts I could give to others, break or even just throw in the garbage, this gift was extremely loaded.
 So for years I awkwardly carried it around; not wanting it but seemingly forever burdened to keep it.
 Who gives a 9 year old kid something like this?

-But then in the late-1990s as news about more and more abuse and dysfunction arose in my family—abuse, delusion, born-again Jewish evangelical nonsense—I looked at this thing and decided it was not my burden.
+But then in the late-1990s as news about more and more abuse and dysfunction arose in my family — abuse, delusion, born-again Jewish evangelical nonsense — I looked at this thing and decided it was not my burden.
 It was given to me as a gift for me to do as I pleased with it when I was 9 years old, and returning it to my brother’s wife’s parents seemed impossible to do without starting more conflict and dysfunction.
 So I did the only thing I thought I could do: I ripped it to shreds, put it in a tin coffee can and burned it.

 Sometimes I have regrets about destroying this family artifact, but at the end of the day, nobody asked me about it, these people did not respect my family, our lives, our choices or anything.
 At the end of the day a piece of paper is a piece of paper; lives are more important.

-***

-*Being Dragged to See the Pharaoh (c) Copyright by Jack Szwergold; written on March 31, 2018.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*